What Are The Effects Of Long-Term Depression?

 Online therapy can be more flexible and accommodating of busy schedules than in-person therapy, as some online therapists can make themselves available outside of standard business hours.
 Additionally, online therapy platforms can be more affordable than traditional therapy sessions.
 These platforms may offer unique modalities while providing diverse, high-quality resources.

-Studies also back up the effectiveness of online therapy.
-A study by the Berkeley Well-Being Institute found that people who used an online platform experienced a significant decrease in the severity of depression symptoms, comparable to results from studies on face-to-face treatment.
+Studies also back up the effectiveness of online therapy for people with depression.
+A study by the Berkeley Well-Being Institute found that people who used an online platform experienced a significant decrease in the severity of depression symptoms, comparable to results from studies on in-person treatment.
+Online therapy has also been shown to be effective for bipolar disorder and substance use disorder, among other disorders.

 Takeaway